Allergy: Patch testing

-Patch testing is a method used to determine if a specific substance causes allergic inflammation of the skin.
-It tests for delayed reactions.
-It is used to help ascertain the cause of skin contact allergy or contact dermatitis.
-Adhesive patches, usually treated with several common allergic chemicals or skin sensitizers, are applied to the back.
-The skin is then examined for possible local reactions at least twice, usually at 48 hours after application of the patch, and again two or three days later.
+Patch testing is a diagnostic method used to identify substances that cause allergic contact dermatitis through a delayed hypersensitivity reaction.
+During the procedure, small amounts of potential allergens are applied to the skin, usually on the back, using adhesive patches containing standardized allergen preparations.
+The patches are typically left in place for 48 hours, after which the skin is examined for localized eczematous reactions.
+Additional readings are commonly performed 72–96 hours after application because allergic contact reactions may develop slowly.

+Unlike skin prick testing, which is used to diagnose immediate IgE-mediated allergies, patch testing evaluates delayed type IV hypersensitivity reactions mediated by T cells.

 Blood testing

-An allergy blood test is quick and simple and can be ordered by a licensed health care provider (e.g., an allergy specialist) or general practitioner.
-Unlike skin-prick testing, a blood test can be performed irrespective of age, skin condition, medication, symptom, disease activity, and pregnancy.
-Adults and children of any age can get an allergy blood test.
-For babies and very young children, a single needle stick for allergy blood testing is often gentler than several skin pricks.
+Allergy blood testing, typically measuring allergen-specific IgE, is a quick test that can be ordered by a qualified healthcare professional.
+Unlike skin-prick testing, it is not affected by antihistamines and may be used when skin testing is impractical, such as in people with extensive eczema or other skin disease, in pregnancy, or when there is concern about provoking symptoms.
+It can be performed in adults and children, including infants, although results must be interpreted together with the clinical history because sensitisation does not always mean clinical allergy.

 An allergy blood test is available through most laboratories.
 A sample of the patient's blood is sent to a laboratory for analysis, and the results are sent back a few days later.
 Multiple allergens can be detected with a single blood sample.
-Allergy blood tests are very safe since the person is not exposed to any allergens during the testing procedure.
-After the onset of anaphylaxis or a severe allergic reaction, guidelines recommend emergency departments obtain a time-sensitive blood test to determine blood tryptase levels and assess for mast cell activation.
+Allergy blood tests are very safe because the person is not exposed to any allergens during the testing procedure.
+After the onset of anaphylaxis or a severe allergic reaction, guidelines recommend that emergency departments obtain a time-sensitive blood test to measure tryptase levels and assess for mast cells activation.

 The test measures the concentration of specific IgE antibodies in the blood.
 Quantitative IgE test results increase the possibility of ranking how different substances may affect symptoms.
 A rule of thumb is that the higher the IgE antibody value, the greater the likelihood of symptoms.
-Allergens found at low levels that today do not result in symptoms cannot help predict future symptom development.
-The quantitative allergy blood result can help determine what a patient is allergic to, help predict and follow the disease development, estimate the risk of a severe reaction, and explain cross-reactivity.
+Allergens found at low levels that today do not result in symptoms cannot predict future symptom development.
+The quantitative allergy blood result can help determine what a patient is allergic to, predict and monitor disease progression, estimate the risk of a severe reaction, and explain cross-reactivity.

 A low total IgE level is not adequate to rule out sensitization to commonly inhaled allergens.
 Statistical methods, such as ROC curves, predictive value calculations, and likelihood ratios have been used to examine the relationship of various testing methods to each other.
-These methods have shown that patients with a high total IgE have a high probability of allergic sensitization, but further investigation with allergy tests for specific IgE antibodies for a carefully chosen of allergens is often warranted.
+These methods have shown that patients with high total IgE have a high probability of allergic sensitization, but further investigation with allergy tests for specific IgE antibodies for a carefully chosen set of allergens is often warranted.

-Laboratory methods to measure specific IgE antibodies for allergy testing include enzyme-linked immunosorbent assay (ELISA, or EIA), radioallergosorbent test (RAST), fluorescent enzyme immunoassay (FEIA), and chemiluminescence immunoassay (CLIA).
+Laboratory methods to measure specific IgE antibodies for allergy testing include enzyme-linked immunosorbent assay, radioallergosorbent test, fluorescent enzyme immunoassay, and chemiluminescence immunoassay.